Nerdlabs-AI-DC/AI-Nerd/README.md

 ### Memory
 AI Nerd has a memory system.
 It can remember important information, past conversations, and more, and recall these memories later.
 ### Discord Integration
 AI Nerd is deeply integrated with Discord.
-It can see channel history, recognize which server it's in, change its status, read usernames, and more.
+It can see channel history, recognize which server it's in, change its status, read usernames, react to messages with emojis, and more.
 ### Games
 AI Nerd offers a variety of game commands under the /fun category.
 Completing these games can increase your NerdScore, a built-in point system.
 ## Commands